harshalawasthi/ConnectorDocs/articles/active-directory-saas-freshdesk-provisioning-tutorial.md

 *   A FreshDesk tenant with the [BLOSSOM plan](https://freshdesk.com/pricing) or better enabled
 *   A user account in FreshDesk with Admin permissions

+> [!NOTE]
-Note: The Azure AD provisioning integration relies on the [FreshDesk Rest V2 API](https://developers.freshdesk.com/api/) which is available to FreshDesk.
+> The Azure AD provisioning integration relies on the [FreshDesk Rest V2 API](https://developers.freshdesk.com/api/) which is available to FreshDesk.

 ## Assigning users to FreshDesk